 The October 16 edition of the Wall Street Journal focused on the vitamin E family and the role of gamma-tocopherol.
 It stated that: Most people purchase alpha-tocopherol as their vitamin E and do not purchase products that contain the whole family of vitamin E (eight different compounds- four tocopherols and 4 tocotrienols).
 Many scientists now believe that a less commonly available type -- one called gamma-tocopherol -- is far more beneficial.
 The focus on gamma-tocopherol is very welcome because of its potential role in reducing the risk of prostate cancer.
 In addition gamma-tocopherol fights the nitrogen free radicals which are culprits in neurodegenerative diseases such as Alzheimer's and Parkinson's.
 It is important to keep in mind, however, that the other tocopherols and the tocotrienols may have important roles.

-Gamma-tocopherol, not alpha-tocopherol, is the effective form that fights against nitrogen free radicals.
-These radicals are major culprits in arthritis, multiple sclerosis (MS) and diseases of the brain (such as Alzheimer's).
 A metabolic product of gamma-tocopherol appears to help regulate the amount of fluid and electrolytes that pass through the kidney and end up in urine.
-This means that it could play a major role in blood pressure control, congestive heart failure, and cirrhosis of the liver.
+This means that it could play a major role in healthy blood pressure, healthy heart, and healthy liver.
 The corresponding metabolite of alpha-tocopherol is not active in this regard.

 US and Swedish researchers have reported that gamma-tocopherol was more potent than alpha-tocopherol in several major effects:

-Our Optimum E supplies natural tocopherols plus tocotrienols formulated using the latest scientific and clinical research to provide quantities that will help to promote wellness and prevent disease.
+Our Optimum E supplies natural tocopherols plus tocotrienols formulated using the latest scientific and clinical research to provide quantities that will help to support the body.
 Our Optimum E provides the whole vitamin E family of tocopherols plus tocotrienols in their natural unesterified form as found in our food.
 Our Optimum E is particularly rich in the natural d-gamma-tocopherol and tocotrienols.
-These overlooked members of the vitamin E family promote cardiovascular health and skin health, help prevent some cancers, and other diseases.
+These overlooked members of the vitamin E family promote cardiovascular health and skin health, may help prevent some cancers, and other diseases.
 While some of the functions of the non-aplha tocopherols and tocotrienols are similar to those of alpha-tocopherol, others are unique and cannot be performed by alpha-tocopherol.
 For a complete discussion of the science please read The Vitamin E Factor book by Andreas Papas (HarperCollins, 1999).